1982 Arizona Wildcats football team: Notre Dame

 Similar to the 1981 win over USC, fans greeted the Wildcats with celebrations at the Tucson airport when they returned home hours after the game concluded.

 USC

 On homecoming weekend, the Wildcats hosted USC.
 Arizona had upset the Trojans in the previous year and were looking to make it two wins in a row against them.
 However, USC capitalized on the Wildcats’ mistakes throughout the game, including returning three interceptions for touchdowns, which set an NCAA record, and Arizona never recovered afterwards, despite rallying in the fourth quarter and ultimately coming up short as the Trojans held on for the win.
+Smith blamed the loss on Arizona being blitzed by USC, which led to the turnovers and USC avenging their loss to the Wildcats the year before.